richard-to/richard-to.github.io/programming/_posts/2014-05-08-wolfenstein-3d-ai-part-11.md

 The previous posts illustrated different techniques that could be used in an AI to beat Wolfenstein 3D using machine vision.
 Actually applying the techniques together in real-time proved to be difficult, but it was necessary to start the test runs.
 The current bot uses a simple state machine to perform tasks such as localization, door searching, and attacking enemies.
 The code is very rough at the moment.
 There is still along way to go before the bot can beat the first level of the game, but it’s definitely possible.

-**Demo 1 - Wall measurements, door and enemy detection**
+### Demo 1 - Wall measurements, door and enemy detection

 <div class="iframe-container">
-<iframe src="//player.vimeo.com/video/94488547?byline=0&amp;portrait=0&amp;color=ececec"frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="//player.vimeo.com/video/94488547?byline=0&amp;portrait=0&amp;color=ececec" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

-**Demo 2 - Wall measurements and door detection**
+### Demo 2 - Wall measurements and door detection

 <div class="iframe-container">
 <iframe src="//player.vimeo.com/video/94488548?byline=0&amp;portrait=0&amp;color=ececec" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

-The bot has the following states:

-**Localize**
+### State 1: Localize

 The localize state is where the bot measures the wall heights and tries to locate itself on the map using a particle filter.
 The particle filter is not yet implemented.
 Currently the bot just takes readings of the walls.

 Wolf3D uses ray-casting to render the graphics and because of the lack of processing power in the early 90's, all the walls are the same height.
 This means no staircases to walk up or down.
 No inclines or domes.

 This fact allows us to accurately measure the distance to the walls by reversing the ray-casting calculations.